proptest-rs/proptest/book/src/proptest/getting-started.md

 your excitement for a bit) and give it to `parse_date()` and then throw the output away.

-When we run this, we get a bunch of scary-looking output, eventually ending with
+When we run this with `cargo test`, we get a bunch of scary-looking output, eventually ending with

 ```text
 thread 'main' panicked at 'Test failed: byte index 4 is not a char boundary; it is inside 'ௗ' (bytes 2..5) of `aAௗ0㌀0`; minimal failing input: s = "aAௗ0㌀0"